roshanthamalaka/assignment_pyapp_ac/Readme.md

     https://docs.docker.com/guides/python/develop/
     https://docs.docker.com/guides/python/containerize/

-I used manually create assests method.
+I used manually create assets method.
 I get the Example Docker file from above and modified with respective to my need.

 When it comes to containerization need to specify dependencies in the requirements.txt file.
 In here specified packages which same as the version in local machine.
-So when the content is copied to the docker image and it starts installing the version same as my local machine.
+So when the content is copied to the docker image and it starts installing the same version  as my local machine.

 In Docker File below section install the dependencies.
-    # Installing Dependenices
+    # Installing Dependencies
     RUN pip3 install -r requirements.txt

 To view Current Version of dependencies in my machine used below commands.